aws-samples/sample-aws-mission-resilience-lens-well-architected/README.md

 * Provide a list of external resources (or systems) that the workload depends on.
 * Operational category of the workload (for example: Mission Critical (MAC-I), Mission Essential (MAC-II), Mission Support (MAC-III)).

+## Creating an MRL Spreadsheet for offline use:
+The create-spreadsheet folder contains a python script that will export the content from .json to .xlsx.
+1. From /create-spreadsheet folder: pip install -r requirements.txt
+2.  python3 create-spreadsheet.py
+3. Enter the path to the .json file, for example: ../mrl-05.json

 ## Contributing
 Please submit issues for any errors/corrections/contributions